M17-Project/Module_17/docs/order.md

 It is advised to pay attention to these components when ordering:

-* The components selected for some of the **10 nF capacitors** (C304, C315, C503, C505, C506, C508), the **680pF capacitors** (C504, C509), 1.5nF capacitor and some of the **100 nF capacitors** (C306, C308, C309, C310, C401, C501, C502)  can be matched by JLCPCB with components using X7R dielectric.
+* The components selected for some of the **10 nF capacitors** (C304, C315, C503, C505, C506, C508), the **680pF capacitors** (C504, C509) and **1.5nF capacitor** (C303) can be matched by JLCPCB with components using X7R dielectric.
 It is advised to use C0G dielectric capacitors.
+You can search for components by appending "0603 COG" to the value of the component (example: "10nF 0603 C0G" will list compatible 10nF capacitors using C0G dielectric).

 * **The LEDs** (D204-207) are pre-populated by JLCPCB with RED leds.
 You should change the components selected for the blue (power), green (sync) and orange (error) LEDs.
+You can use components from the KT-0603 series (KT-0603R, KT0603B,...).
+The last letter refers to the color of the LED.

 * Check that the **crystal** pre-populated by JLCPCB is designed to run with a 12pF capacitive load.
 Make sure to pick a crystal with a tolerance of 10ppm.
+You can use the keywords "8MHz 12pf SMD3225 10ppm" for the search.

 * The tactile switches pre-selected in the BOM may not be available.
-You can pick another switch from the PTS645 series of surface-mount tactile switches (PTS645-S-\*-\*\*-SMTR92).
+You can pick another switch from the PTS645 series of surface-mount tactile switches (PTS645-S-\*-\*\*-SMTR92) using the keywords "PTS645S SMTR92".
 This can also help reduce the cost of the BOM depending on the prices at the time of ordering.

 * D203, D401 are supposed to be BAT60A diodes but those can sometimes be hard to find.
 You can replace those with other low-Vf Schottky diodes, most notably the 1N5819WS (JLCPCB ID: C191023) is a basic part at JLCPCB (no additional fees) that is easily available.